 - Creating profiles and submitting stuff.
-From articles, to ebooks, to software to slides.
+From articles to ebooks to software to slides.
 Submitting stuff is very time consuming and drives me nuts.

 - Social media profile building.
-Again, not hard just monotonous and time consuming.
+Again, not hard just monotonous and time-consuming.

 When assessing the skills that your worker needs, always make sure you target the skill that will be the hardest to train in.
-For me, its going to be much harder to teach someone how to write well than it will be to teach them how to submit to a certain site or use a certain social network so writing was the key metric I was looking for.
+For me, it’s going to be much harder to teach someone how to write well than it will be to teach them how to submit to a certain site or use a certain social network so writing was the key metric I was looking for.
 If you are hiring a programmer, it would be their core language skill (PHP, Java) etc…

 Before I started searching, I wrote up a quick email.
 Here it is below: